 Jackson Field Stream Restoration at South Chagrin Reservation

 The Chagrin River that flows near Jackson Field in Cleveland Metroparks South Chagrin Reservation is a designated State Scenic River surrounded by wetland and forest.
 Over the last 20 years, this stretch of the Chagrin River has eroded over 200 feet – almost two channel widths – cutting off floodplain access and contributing to excessive sediment pollution.
 The erosion and sediment pollution led to significant water quality issues.
-Before restoration, the bank height along this reach of the river was between 6 and 9.5 feet high, was experiencing severe slumping, and there was little to no deeply rooted vegetation along the river.
+Before restoration, the bank height along this reach of the river was between 6 and 9.5 feet high, the stream was experiencing severe slumping, and there was little to no deeply rooted vegetation along the river.

 Chagrin River Watershed Partners assisted Cleveland Metroparks in obtaining an Ohio EPA Section 319(h) grant for $228,708 to restore the stream.
 The Northeast Ohio Regional Sewer District and Cleveland Metroparks also contributed funding toward the project.
 Funding supported realignment of the river channel, over 600 linear feet of streambank stabilization, restoration of approximately 0.75 acres of floodplain, and improved aquatic habitat.
 In February of 2020, Cleveland Metroparks awarded a contract to RiverReach Construction and EnviroScience to design and construct the restoration at Jackson Field.
 A generous donation of land made the project approach possible.
 The project was completed in the spring of 2021.